|Film Title/Year and Description|

 The creature cannibalistically bit into the brain of living victim Suicide (Mark Venturini), whose body twitched while sprawled on the floor as the zombie continued to munch and chomp on his head.

-In Las Vegas ("the city of lights") at the MGM Grand Hotel's Ziegfeld Theatre, a major boxing exhibition match was advertised on a bright neon sign, and described as "East meets West, age vs. youth in a goodwill exhibition match."
-Ex-champion Apollo Creed (Carl Weathers) was facing towering and domineering amateur Soviet boxer Ivan Drago (Dolph Lundgren).
+Boxing champ Rocky (Sylvester Stallone) was planning to retire - the setup for Rocky's return to the ring was a major boxing exhibition match, held in Las Vegas ("the city of lights") at the MGM Grand Hotel's Ziegfeld Theatre.
+Unrealistically, the boxing stage was only half-surrounded by the audience.
+It was advertised on a bright neon sign, and described as "East meets West, age vs. youth in a goodwill exhibition match."
+The two combatants in the Reagan Era-allegory were:

 Creed, who hadn't fought a match in almost five years, asserted he was in the best shape of his life, stronger and quicker, and he stressed the importance of the fight: "This is not just an exhibition fight that doesn't mean anything.
 Look, this is us against them."
 A flamboyant show unfolded in the arena before the bout: a choreographed stage show with dancing show girls, patriotic American flag decorations, fireworks, and a performance by James Brown, the Godfather of Soul, singing Living in America.
 Drago turned and watched as Apollo was slowly lowered on a platform, wearing an Uncle Sam costume (the same one he wore before his first fight against Rocky in Rocky (1976)) and standing before a giant gold bull-head spewing steam from its nostrils, before joining in the dancing.